 The GTPA constitutes the core planning, teaching and assessing work of the preservice teacher.
-It should not involve additional administrative or workload responsibilities for teachers and schools in implementing the GTPA.
+It should not involve additional administrative or workload responsibilities for teachers and schools.
 The role for the supervising teacher is consultative and advisory in nature.
 It could include, for example, assisting the preservice teacher to select student data and evidence representing the range of capabilities in the class and the relevant achievement standards.
-It could also include engaging the preservice teacher in moderation discussions to assist them in completing the GTPA.
-If there are any contextual issues that may preclude the preservice teacher from fully completing the GTPA, the HEI should be notified.
+It also includes engagement in moderation discussions to review preservice teacher use of standards and criteria, as used in the school context.
+If there are any contextual issues that may preclude preservice teachers from fully completing the GTPA, the HEI should be notified.